eric050828/Sketch2Chart/README.md

 - ✏️ **Code Editing**: Direct code editing with syntax highlighting
 - 💾 **Export Options**: Download generated SVG or other format files
 - ⚙️ **Advanced Settings**: Customize API endpoint, model selection, and other parameters
+- 📋 **History Feature**: Save previous conversion results for quick recovery and comparison

 ## Usage

 1. Download the source code
 2. Open `public/index.html` directly in your browser
+3. Click the gear icon in the top-right corner for advanced settings (optional)
-3. Choose to draw on canvas or upload an existing image
+4. Choose to draw on canvas or upload an existing image
-4. Click "Convert" to process
+5. Click "Convert" to process
-5. Edit generated code or add text descriptions as needed
+6. Edit generated code or add text descriptions as needed
-6. Download or copy the final result
+7. Download or copy the final result
+8. Use the sidebar to view and restore previously converted charts (history)

 ## Technical Stack